 Cloud services are, in fact, great places to back up many files on your computer.
 In one operation, you get both backups (an additional copy of the data on your hard disk) and off-site backups (copies stored somewhere other than where your computer is located).
 That’s a very good use of cloud storage as cloud backup.

 However, there’s a catch.

 If your online account is compromised, it’s possible your files can become accessible to hackers or others.
 As I’ll discuss in a moment, that means the security of your online account is critical.
 It also means you may want to think twice about what files you place in the cloud.

-One alternative that works well is to make sure the files you place in the cloud are encrypted before they’re put there.
-You can do that yourself, manually, or consider using a tool like BoxCryptor to encrypt your files automatically.
+One good alternative is to encrypt the files you place in the cloud.
+You can do that yourself manually, or use a tool like Cryptomator to encrypt your files automatically.

 3. Keep backing up locally

 Unless you have an amazingly fast internet connection, the cloud is not a viable solution for image backups of your computer.